researchart/fse20/submissions/functional/fse-894/README.md

 ## Download instructions

 Our artifact package can be downloaded at [https://doi.org/10.6084/m9.figshare.11948619](https://doi.org/10.6084/m9.figshare.11948619).
 It is available in the form of a zip file.
-The decompressed (unzipped) file contains the following directory structure.
+The decompressed (unzipped) file contains the directory structure a shown below.
+The size of the zipped file is approximately 105 MB, while the unzipped package is approximately 460 MB.

 ## Artifacts package structure